Undergraduate degree programs

 Mechanical engineering technology (ABET)

-The Bachelor of Science in Mechanical Engineering Technology (BSMCT) Program prepares students for diverse and dynamic careers in the industry.
-The BSMCT graduates work in fields that require understanding of the relationships and dependencies among materials, product development, manufacturing systems and processes, or energy production, transformation and transmission (including alternative energy).
+The mechanical engineering technology bachelor's program prepares students for diverse and dynamic careers in the industry. mechanical engineering technology bachelor of science graduates work in fields that require understanding of the relationships and dependencies among materials, product development, manufacturing systems and processes, or energy production, transformation and transmission (including alternative energy).
 This profession calls for a broad outlook on solving complex problems.
 It involves design, development and production.
 It keeps pace with ever-evolving technology, and mechanical engineering technologists serve as an interface between society and technology.

 Welding and metallurgical engineering technology

-The WSU BS WMET Program will bring together the theoretical and practical aspects of welding and metallurgy to provide industry with engineers proficient in both areas.
+The welding and metallurgical engineering technology bachelor's program brings together the theoretical and practical aspects of welding and metallurgy to provide industry with engineers proficient in both areas.